tanyaschlusser/stats-via-python/docs/_posts/2017-01-20-input-output.md

 There will be an input cell at the top to type in, like this:
 <img style="width:80%" src="img/input-cell.png"/>

-To run code in a cell, press (`⇧ Shift`) + (`↵ Enter`) with the cursor in the cell.
+To run code in it, type something like `print('hello')`, and then press (`⇧ Shift`) + (`↵ Enter`) with the cursor in the cell.
-This makes a new cell to type in.
+This also makes a new cell to type in.
-You can also overwrite the original cell.
+It is OK to overwrite the original cell, but the result of all of the code that has been already executed will persist until you either shutdown and restart your notebook, or click on one of the Restart options in Kernel → Restart.
 To leave notes to yourself, either write comments in the code (below) or use Markdown for extended statements (next)